-Dehydroepiandrosterone, more commonly known as DHEA, is a male hormone (steroid) that can help with some of the mild to moderate symptoms of lupus.
+Dehydroepiandrosterone, more commonly known as DHEA, is a hormone (steroid) produced by the adrenal glands that may help with some of the mild to moderate symptoms of lupus.
 It has not been approved by the U.S. Food and Drug Administration for the treatment of lupus.
 It is used to treat hair loss, joint pain, fatigue, and brain fog.1-2

 What are the ingredients in DHEA?

 Dehydroepiandrosterone (DHEA) is a hormone that occurs naturally in the human body and is made by the adrenal gland.
 The body turns DHEA into other male and female hormones within the body.
 The man-made form is created using chemicals found in soy and wild yam.

 Scientists believe that DHEA works in people with mild to moderate lupus by increasing the level of the hormone dehydroepiandrosterone (DHEA) in the blood.
 This is thought to boost the immune system and lower inflammation.
 The use of DHEA is controversial, with some doctors questioning its long-term safety, particularly in people with high cholesterol.2

 Some studies have shown that DHEA helps improve symptoms of lupus while other studies show it does not.1-2

 DHEA can be purchased over-the-counter as a dietary supplement, but it is important to only take DHEA if your doctor prescribes it.
 Over-the-counter DHEA is not regulated so you may not get an accurate or consistent dose.
 If your doctor wants you to take DHEA, you will need to get pills made at a compounding pharmacy.1

 Possible side effects